Klasyczne Pączki z Różą

-Pączek is formed into slightly flattened ball, injected with rosehip filling and deep fried – traditionally in lard.
+Pączek is formed into slightly flattened ball, filled (or injected) with prune or rose petal preserves; and deep fried – traditionally in lard.
 As a finishing touch, they’re bathed in a flat icing and sprinkled with candied orange peel on top.

-The closest way to the Polish pronunciation would be: “pownch-key”
+The closest way to the Polish pronunciation would be: “pawn-chkey”

 Non-Polish speakers often use the plural form “pączki”, even if they’re referring to a single doughnut.

 Early on, pączki were made with bread dough, filled with pork fat and topped with pork scratchings.
 In the late 16th century they evolved into a sweet pastry, but they were much tougher then those we know today.
 In 18th century yeast was added to the recipe, and the doughnuts became larger and softer.

 Fun fact: Old Polish custom associated with pączki involved placing an almond (or any other nut) in some of them.
 The one who came across this “surprise” was to be guaranteed happiness and prosperity throughout the year (perhaps with a tooth missing as well…)